ilujade/Le_Basculement/README-en.md

 Then the hologram went out.

 Ben turned to me.
-\- Rey, I can not postpone this meeting with my engineers.
+\- Rey, I cann't postpone this meeting with my engineers.
 I have every confidence in you.
 Go to the infirmary and give the necessary orders for everything to go smoothly.
 You have carte blanche for all services.
-I could not believe what I had just heard!
+I couldn't believe what I had just heard!
 Ben gave me carte blanche for all the services to solve the problem of the infirmary?
 Problem due to the evacuation of the Stormtroopers that I had asked him myself?
-I could not believe it.
+I couldn't believe it.
 But after a moment of astonishment, I recovered my senses.
 \- Ok, Ben.
 I'm going right now, I replied as I walked to the door.